Water Efficiency Manual for Commercial, Industrial and Institutional Facilities

 The "Water Efficiency Manual for Commercial, Industrial and Institutional Facilities" highlighted above is a great resource for industries to learn how to reduce water usage, improve efficiency and save money in their operations, and can help you get started with a water efficiency program.

 The N.C.
-Division of Environmental Assistance and Outreach is also available to help business and industry through on-site water audits and waste assessments, or support over the phone, just call 1-877-623-6748.
+Division of Environmental Assistance and Customer Service is also available to help business and industry through on-site water audits and waste assessments, or support over the phone, just call 1-877-623-6748.